uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 The ScriptEngine **base** task package collects essential tasks that are commonly needed to write scripts.
-The base task package is pre-installed in ScriptEngine and any task within the ``base.*`` namespace can be used without further installation or set up.
+The base task package is pre-installed in ScriptEngine and any task within the ``base.*`` namespace can be used without further installation or setup.
 Many useful ScriptEngine scripts can be written with just the base task package.

 The base task package contains the following tasks, described in more detail below::